iasql/docs/docs/Reference/cli.md

     dbs          List all dbs
-    export       Export a db dump to backup your infrastructure or import it into another db help         Prints this message or the help of the given subcommand(s) import       Create a db from a previously exported dump install      Install mods in a given db login        Obtain and save credentials for the IaSQL service logout       Remove locally-stored credentials for the IaSQL service
+    export       Export a db dump to backup your infrastructure or import it into another db help         Prints this message or the help of the given subcommand(s) install      Install mods in a given db login        Obtain and save credentials for the IaSQL service logout       Remove locally-stored credentials for the IaSQL service